Battle of Muye: Battle

 Who at one onset smote the great Shang.

 — Shijing (Note: The final words of this poem, "會朝清明", do not have an agreed-upon meaning, even accounting for poetic variation.
 Legge (1871) has "That morning's encounter was followed by a clear bright [day]."
 (Shaughnessy 1999) and (Chen 2021) give "Meeting in the morning, clear and bright."
 Nivison (2018) reads the final two words as a date term, yielding "this occurred in the morning, Qingming [Day]".)

 The Zhou troops were much better trained, and their morale was high.
 In one of the chariot charges, King Wu broke through the Shang's defense line.
 Di Xin was forced to flee to his palace, and the remaining Shang troops fell into further chaos.
 The Zhou were victorious and showed little mercy to the defeated Shang, shedding enough blood "to float a log".

+The Yi Zhou Shu, which has had fragments excavated in the past century, portrays the conquest of Shang in a noticeably more brutal light than other narratives, noting that King Wu took prisoners and massacred civilians as he entered Yin, and killed Di Xin with an axe.
+It was condemned by scholars such as Mencius for a significant length of time.
+The prose is noticeably corrupted, with the Book of Han occasionally quoting it with different prose.
+Regardless, it has seen recent attention in scholarship given its relatively stable narrative compared to many received texts.